 GE Kitchen Hub

 Home chefs will absolutely love this fully integrated kitchen smart hub.
 With a centrally located dashboard, this home automation device features a WiFi- and Bluetooth-enabled 27-inch touchscreen that’s situated right above your stove.
 Features include stovetop-facing cameras for your social media presence or cooking class videos, video calling, music streaming and the ability to watch Netflix while you cook.
 It can also be controlled with the voice-enabled assistant named Geneva.
 The hub also doubles as a functioning exhaust hood!
 While not available just yet, it will debut Fall 2018.
-Here are some smart appliances you can buy today.

 Photo: Courtesy of GE Appliances